jladdjr/steno-etudes-for-developers/etude03.md

-# Etude 3: APIs are full of acronyms
+# Etude 3: APIs Are Full of Acronyms

 ```
 APIs take many forms